🥞PancakeJS

 Using the Provider

-Wrap your widget with UniversalAppProvider:
+Wrap your view with PancakeProvider:

-import { UniversalAppProvider } from '@pancakeapps/react';
+import { PancakeProvider } from '@pancake-apps/web';

 function App() {